1897 15c blue surcharge on 1892 15c red brown

 In 1897, surcharges were applied to some of the babyhead issues for official postal usage to make available the remainders of obsolete issues which had previously been withdrawn from use.
 For this reason, the new value surcharged is generally the same as that of the original stamp itself.

 The surcharged postal issues were produced in Manila.
-The surcharge reads: HABILITADO CORREOS PARA 1897 (Enabled for postage 1897).
+The surcharge reads: HABILITADO CORREOS PARA 1897 (Authorised for postage 1897).

 Forgeries of this stamp exist, but most examples appear to be genuine.
-However, examples where the surcharge occurs in black or violet inks are more common and are either reprints/forgeries using the original handstamp or a forged handstamp.
+However, examples where the surcharge occurs in a black inks are found and these are forgeries.

 Inverted surcharges are recorded.